howl-editor/howl/site/source/doc/api/io/file.html.md

 one go.
 This is also writeable - assigning to this causes the file's content on disk to be replaced with the assigned value.

+### lines

+A table of the file contents split by the line separator.

 ### display_name

 The basename of the file, but with a trailing separator for directories.